Logo

 You’re not alone.
 Let’s calm the brain first—and trust me, it’s gonna be OK.

-How fast will we see changes?
+How fast will we see changes after an ADHD treatment plan?

 Many families notice small wins (smoother transitions, faster start) in 2–3 weeks; bigger gains build with consistency over 6–12 weeks.

-Yes.
+Yes, you can combine therapies as part of your child's ADHD treatment plan.
 Start with parent training, then layer CBT or executive function coaching.
 Consider neurofeedback only as an adjunct, given mixed evidence.

 Terminology